Diagnosis, control and eradication of American foulbrood disease

 Further information can be found in the Rural Industries Research and Development Corporation's publication, Honeybee disease barrier management systems.

-When AFB is found, it must be reported to an apiary officer within 12 hours, please contact the Customer Service Centre on 136 186 or email email@example.com
+When AFB is found, it must be reported to an apiary officer immediately, please contact the Customer Service Centre on 136 186 or email email@example.com

 Notification is required by the Livestock Disease Control Act 1994.
 To not notify is to break the law.